dhyanio/yaml-merger/README.md

 ## Error Handling
 The tool provides detailed error messages in case of:

-- File Read Errors: If a file cannot be read, the tool will display an error message.
+- File Read Errors: The tool will display an error message if a file cannot be read.
 - YAML Parse Errors: If there are syntax issues in the YAML files.
 - Type Mismatch: If incompatible types are encountered during merging (e.g., list vs map).

 ## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request on GitHub.
 1. Fork the repository.
 2. Create your feature branch (git checkout -b feature/new-feature).
 3. Commit your changes (git commit -am 'Add new feature').